Alec Baldwin ‘discharged’ gun that killed one and injured another on Rust movie set

 The Santa Fe Sheriff’s Department issued a statement on Thursday night following the incident that led to the death of Halyna Hutchins, the film’s director of photography.

-According to the statement accessed by Deadline, “Ms Hutchins was transported, via helicopter, to University of New Mexico Hospital where she was pronounced dead by medical personnel.”
+According to the statement accessed by Deadline, Hutchins was transported, via helicopter, to University of New Mexico Hospital where she was pronounced dead by medical personnel.”
+She was 42.

 Rust director Joel Souza was injured in the accidental shooting and, as per the police, is currently undergoing treatment at Christus St Vincent’s hospital.
 The 48-year-old filmmaker is reportedly in emergency care.